kenhufford/KanjiCount/README.md

 # Technology

 Kirby Kount is build with Javascript, Canvas, CSS and HTML.
+The main feature for this app is heavy use of OOP in the game logic for the plates, sushis, scores, buttons, arrows, sprites, and game objects.

 # Cool Stuff